sandeepgs1984/SST/README.md

 - Launch image
 - Size classes for different layouts
 - Unit test cases

-Due to time constraint, I was not able to do these improvements.
-I will implement and push these to github repository whenever i get time.

 NOTE: Open Saltside.xcworkspace file instead of Saltside.xcodeproj in the SST/Saltside folder from Xcode to run the app as we integrated cocoapods.